rokzitko/tensor/README.md

 The code produces textual output on the standard output, as well as more complete output to a binary HDF5 file.

-## Examples
+## Examples (demo)

 A number of examples is provided in the directory `test`.
+The expected output files are included with the code.
+This can serve as a "known answer" test of the code.
+The expected run time on a normal desktop computer for all the tests is of the order of an hour.

 ## Known problems